2023 Best Fine & Studio Arts Schools

 Request Information

-With a ranking of #9, Williams College did quite well on this year’s best schools for fine and studio arts students.
-Located in the town of Williamstown, Williams is a private not-for-profit college with a small student population.
+College of the Holy Cross did quite well in this year’s ranking of the best schools for fine and studio arts students.
+It came in at #9 on the list.
+Located in the midsize city of Worcester, Holy Cross is a private not-for-profit school with a small student population.

 Request Information